Office of Admissions

 Texas residents may apply for admission to SFA under the Academic Fresh Start Program (Texas Education Code 51.931) as they are applying for admission or readmission.
 All academic course credits and grades earned 10 or more years prior to the semester for which the student seeks admission are not considered for admissions purposes.
 Students wishing to enroll under this program must contact the Office of Admissions for additional information.

 International student applicants are evaluated on the quality, content and level of previous academic work.
 An international applicant must be admitted to a degree program or be a part of an exchange or special program recognized by SFA.
-Graduates from international secondary schools who have completed the equivalent of at least an American high school diploma may apply for admission to SFA.
-Initial applications (International Freshman or International Transfer) and a nonrefundable $50 application fee must be submitted electronically at goapplytexas.org.
-An applicant must then provide all transcripts/credential evaluations and require test scores to determine admission status.
+Graduates from international secondary schools who have completed the equivalent of at least an American high school diploma and an equivalent CGPA of at least 2.50 (on a 4.0 scale) may apply for admission to SFA.
+Initial applications (International Freshman or International Transfer) and a nonrefundable $50 application fee must be submitted electronically at applytexas.org.
+An applicant must then provide all transcripts/credential evaluations and required test scores to determine admission status.

 Any materials not submitted electronically should be sent to International Admissions, P.O.
 Box 6152, SFA Station, Nacogdoches, TX 75962.

 English Proficiency Requirement - Applicants whose native language is not English are required to demonstrate English proficiency.
 English proficiency may be demonstrated by submitting a passing TOEFL, Duolingo or IELTS score report, or by receiving a degree from a U.S. institution.
 SFA requires a minimum composite TOEFL score of 79 iBT exam; a minimum Duolingo English Test score of 100; or a minimum score of 6.5 on the IELTS exam with no band scores below 5.5.